-The 2013 Youth Select Committee will embark on a new inquiry
+The 2014 Youth Select Committee will embark on an inquiry into

 The Youth Select Committee (YSC) is a British Youth Council

 initiative, supported by the House of Commons.
 The eleven committee

 members are aged 14-18 and include three Members of the Youth

 Parliament (MYPs), one former MYP, three youth councillors, a

 representative from the Scout Association and one elected

 representative from each of the devolved nations.